Clamp-on flow meters and Alicat portable flow meters

 Each of these technologies is best suited for distinct applications that take advantage of their unique strengths and weaknesses.
 Clamp-on portable flow meters are extremely convenient since they don’t have to be dropped in-line.
 Common clamp-on flow meters applications include wastewater management, natural gas processing, and compressed air.

 On the other hand, Alicat portable flow meters are an excellent option for high-accuracy process validation, verification, and calibration in the field.
 A few processes they are used in include leak testing, cleanroom metrology, industrial hygiene, natural gas monitoring, and gas chromatography.

-Alicat’s MB-Series portable flow meters are durable, battery-powered devices with a 10,000:1 measurement range, most often used for high-accuracy process validation, verification, and calibration in the field.
-For help determining the best solution for your process, contact one of our applications engineers.
+Alicat’s MB-Series portable flow meters are durable, battery-powered devices with a 10,000:1 measurement range, most often used for high-accuracy process validation, verification, and calibration in the field, rather than clamp-on flow meters.